RockefellerArchiveCenter/processing-manual/processing.md

 - Receive training to develop the necessary proficiencies for each of the common removable media types and sizes (floppy disks, optical discs, drives, etc.).
 - Appraise and assess the eligibility of the item(s) for preservation in our digital repository in accordance with RAC collecting policy, copyrights, privacy rights, or any legal, or statutory requirements.
+- Describing the resulting file(s), within originating context, in aggregate in the finding aid.
 - Inventory the item in the Digital Media Log.
+Record the item's title, red_id, and original carrier type.
 - Use the RAC standard workflows to virus check and image the eligible removable media.
-    - Note the presence of the item and document the imaging process in the digital media log & finding aid.
-        - In the Digital Media Log, the Processing Archivist should document:
+- Update the Digital Media Log to record the transfer method, transfer status, virus check status, and item disposition.
-          - the transfer method (disk image, rip tracks, copy files)
-          - the item's original carrier type.
-          - the year of transfer
 - Using this data, record the information as a natural language statement in a Processing Information note in the finding aid:

         <div class="docs-example">
         <p>“This item was <strong>imaged</strong> from a <strong>CDROM</strong> in <strong>2017</strong>”</p>